 When planning a room, there are many textures that can be incorporated into the overall design scheme.

 - 3D textured wall tiles: The use of ceramic, glass, or porcelain material is used to create a patterned effect.
 These types of tiles are very hot right now for consumers that are looking for a contemporary feel to their space.
 The typical use of right angles is replaced with refreshing embossed designs, curved lines, and rippled effects.
 This allows for a more organic look, that is both interesting and appealing to look at.

 - Stone: Creating the aesthetic of a stone wall is simple with the use of ledger stones.
 Stacking the panels in an abstract pattern combines the natural color of the stone to achieve the feel of either a rustic mountain lodge or a modern upscale environment.

 - Wood: Using replica wood tiles or panels add warmth and charm to any room.
 There are many colors and styles to choose from to recreate an authentic look.

-Contact us today to schedule an appointment to find out more about adding tile to your home.
+Contact us today to schedule an appointment or visit our Lorton, Virginia tile showroom to find out more about adding tile to your home.
 Together we can create a design scheme that defines your personality while creating an oasis that adds a touch of elegance and style to your home.